Crystal-Photonics/crystalTestFrameworkApp/docs/config_desired_value_database.md

 		end
 	}
 	\endcode
-	This Code will repeat the section battery_test 10 times each one with the title "Battery SN: "..v.serial_number".
+	This Code will repeat the section battery_test 10 times each one titled "Battery SN: "..v.serial_number".
 The repetition count is defined at the script's runtime.
 <br><br>
 - *variants* (optional): with the variants concept it is possible to choose different sets of data during runtime.
 Which dataset is chosen by the data_engine is defined by the *apply_if* tag.
 It contains a list of conditions which all must be matching to the values of the dependency_tags Lua-table passed to the Data_engine constructor in the Lua script.
 An error is thrown in case of ambiguity if the condition matches to multiple datasets.
 	\par Example: